May 10, 2026

 3. Social Skills

 Social skills enable people to interact, communicate, and build relationships effectively in different settings.
-These abilities play a key role in professional success and personal wellbeing.
+These abilities play a key role in professional success and personal well-being.
 For hiring professionals and recruiters, evaluating social skills helps identify candidates who will work well in teams and contribute positively to company culture.

-Key Components of Social Skills:
+Key Components of Social Skills

 • Communication: Clear verbal and non-verbal expression, adapting communication style to different audiences